Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

 Mondly has also expanded into the corporate world by creating MondlyWORKS, which is currently being used by the likes of Delta Airlines and Canon Medical.

-It’s an award-winning program for companies that want to improve communications and relationships internally and externally with partners, clients and customers.
-Along with the usual Mondly features, MondlyWORKS also had a dashboard that allows managers to track the usage and progress of employees.
+It’s an award-winning program for companies that want to help their employees learn another language (with 31 choices!).
+Along with the usual Mondly features, MondlyWORKS also has a dashboard that allows managers to track the usage and progress of employees.

 Oxford English language tests

-If you need to learn English and are planning to take a proficiency test, Mondly has a new Oxford English course you might be interested in.
+If you need to learn English and are planning to take a proficiency test, Mondly has a new English course you might be interested in, in partnership with Oxford University Press.

-In 2020, Oxford University Press partnered up with Mondly to create a new English module on the app.
-This course is based on guidelines from the Common European Framework of Reference for Language (CEFR) and it also includes practice tests for A2, B1 and B2 levels.
+This course is based on guidelines from the Common European Framework of Reference for Language (CEFR) and it includes practice tests for A2, B1 and B2 levels.

-This course has been customized for Mondly users, meaning the questions have been modified to be relevant to the topics already offered on the app.
-The module contains over 3500 questions and 108 English language progress assessments for each available language.
+It’s meant to be relevant to the topics already on the app, with over 3500 questions and 108 English language progress assessments for each available language.

 The Pros of Mondly